Four tips that will guarantee your PA school interview day essay success.

-If you start feeling frustrated or hopeless, pause and take a deep breath!
+If you start feeling anxious, frustrated, or hopeless, pause and take a deep breath!

 Do not waste your precious brain space staring at the clock and worrying about running out of time.
 Just remember, take advantage of this amazing opportunity to show the admissions committee why you are meant to be a PA student at their program!